tejuscs/adb-aws-dev/network-pre-requisites/create-odb-network.md

 ## Task 2:  ODB peering connections
-- From 'Oracle Database@AWS' dashboaed, clck on 'ODB peering connections'.
+- From 'Oracle Database@AWS' dashboard, click on 'ODB peering connections'.

     ![This image shows the result of performing the above step.](./images/odb_peering.png " ")